miwied/adjustable-cpp-list/README.md

 ## features
  - navigable list
  - adjustable row-display size
- - current- and maximum page number, which adjusts according to row-display size and list size
+ - current- and maximum page number display, which adjusts according to row-display size and list size
  - invalid command input notification
  - colorized text in order to improve the overview
  - editable rows